-WHO chief urges unity in long fight against virus
+Apps cannot replace 'boots-on-the-ground' in virus fight: WHO

+He stressed the need for “shoe-leather epidemiology” and praised the success of places like South Korea and Singapore for their strategy.

+Many countries are easing lockdown restrictions to resurrect economies and contact-tracing apps are expected to play a role in helping identify new cases and contain clusters.

-GENEVA (Reuters) - The head of the World Health Organization (WHO) on Monday urged the world to unite to defeat the new coronavirus.
+In the same briefing, WHO Director-General Tedros Adhanom Ghebreyesus urged the world to unite to defeat the new coronavirus.

-“This virus will be with us for a long time and we must come together to develop and share the tools to defeat it,” WHO Director-General Tedros Adhanom Ghebreyesus told a virtual briefing in Geneva.
+“This virus will be with us for a long time and we must come together to develop and share the tools to defeat it,” he said.

 “We will prevail through national unity and global solidarity,” he added, praising pledges of $8 billion from world leaders for the fight against the coronavirus pandemic.
+[ID:nL8N2CM2QP]

 The Geneva-based body will launch this week its updated strategic preparedness and response plan, which will provide an update of its funding needs in order to support the international and national plans to fight the virus, Tedros said.